reshamas/fastai_deeplearn_part1/lessons/lesson_6_x.md

 - nowadays, **unsupervised learning** is really **fake task labeled learning**
 - we need something where the type of relationships it's going to learn are the types we care about.

+## Fake Tasks
+- in computer vision, let's take an image and use an unusal data augmentation, such as recolor them too much, and ask neural net to predict augmented and non-augmented image